kijin/beaver/README.md

     $primary_keys = array($id1, $id2, $id3, $id4 /* ... */ );
     $objects = User::get_array($primary_keys);

-If you want to fetch all objects with a certain property:
+Now, this is where it gets fun.
+If you want to fetch all objects with a certain property, this is what you do:

     $objects = User::find_by_age(30);